Sinking of the Ottoman Monitor Seyfi(1877)

 - The Sinking of the Ottoman Monitor Seyfi took place in 1877.
 May 25–26, 1877.

-- Who won the Sinking of the Ottoman Monitor Seyfi?
+- What was the outcome of the Sinking of the Ottoman Monitor Seyfi?

 - The Romania / Russia (joint) were victorious against the Ottoman Empire.